rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ### [Expert Questioning](#expert-questioning)

 Asking people for help or information is a relatively low-cost enterprise.
 As such, I took the time to email most of the authors whose research I included in the "Table of Covered Research".
-In total, I sent x emails and, as of y, have received z responses.
+In total, I sent 24 emails on 05/15/2022 and, as of 05/16/2022, have received 0 responses.
 I've included the template I used, along with the responses I received.

 #### *Templates*

-Thank you Ryan Beck and Ege Erdil for providing some feedback on the first of these templates.
-This template was sent to 1 researcher.
-I revised the template (the second one) to address only the corresponding authors of the articles I listed in "Table of Covered Research".
+Thank you Ryan Beck and Ege Erdil for providing some feedback on the first of these two templates.
+The first template was sent to 1 researcher.
+I revised the first template to only address the corresponding authors of the articles I listed in "Table of Covered Research".
 If the another author's email was present in the research document, I emailed them as well.

 __Template 1__